isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 ### **You're all set!**
 ![Alt text for image on Isomer site](/images/guide/Toggle%20on.png)

 Your organisation will appear in your list of recipients.
+You may toggle off the sharing button if you have left your organisation.
+For events, do toggle off sharing after the event has concluded.